 Materials Quality Supervisors

 Materials quality supervisors review products to ensure they are up to corporate, industry, or government standards.
 They look for broken parts, cracks, discolorations, or other visible signs of imperfection.
 Other supervisors may instruct workers to weigh or measure parts for conformance to specifications.

 Some quality supervisors test products for durability or functionality.
 For example, testers may use a product several times to check for signs of unusual wear.
 Others may operate computer software, looking for bugs that interfere with a program's interface or experience.

 These management-level employees supervise other technicians in industrial settings.
 These professionals review the production process including all aspects of quality control.
 Industrial production managers may be responsible for implementing lean manufacturing processes to improve the efficiency of plant production, as well as monitoring vendor shipments for quality supplies.
 Additional duties may include reviewing training programs and manufacturing machinery.

-An additional search on Salary.com reported that entry-level quality control supervisors earned a median annual salary of $53,919 as of October 2016.
+An additional search on PayScale.com reported that entry-level quality control supervisors earned a median annual salary of $60,764 as of September 2019.
 Salary.com noted that these supervisors might need a bachelor's degree in their respective field.

-Due to the increase of automated inspection, the BLS reported that employment for quality control inspectors was expected to see no change between 2014 and 2024.
-Similarly, employment levels for industrial production managers were expected to decline by four percent from 2014 to 2024.
+Due to the increase of automated inspection, the BLS reported that employment for quality control inspectors was expected to decline between 2018 and 2028.
+On the other hand, employment levels for industrial production managers were expected minimal or no change from 2018 to 2028.
 Additionally, the Bureau noted that as firms increasingly incorporate quality control measures into the production process, demand for quality control workers and, subsequently, supervisors may be reduced.
 For example, employers may add quality control duties to an assembly line workers job description, making them responsible for testing products they have put together.